merkle-open/generator-nitro/packages/nitro-exporter/README.md

 ### exporter.i18n (Array)

 Contains a list of language keys.
-The views will be downloaded using the specified language keys.
+The views will be exported using the specified language keys.
-All defined language keys require a valid `translation.json` file at `project/locales`.
+You have to specify all languages addiotionally for the `dump-views` task at [generator-nitro](https://github.com/namics/generator-nitro).
+The nitro-exporter will export all dumped views per default.
+You can filter out specific view exports by either setting `i18n` or `views` option.

 - example: `["de"]`